sawcce/jasonbase/readme.md

-# JASON BASE
+# Daniilbase

-Jason BASE is an easy to use extremely customizable json based db.
+Daniilbase is an easy to use extremely customizable json based db.
 It allows for complex and powerful queries with a collection of helpers and packages to make rules and authentication.

 -- It isn't finished please don't use for production --